A Room-by-Room Guide to Holiday Decorating

 • Swap in cozy, winter-inspired throw pillows and blankets

-• Add seasonal coffee table decor (candles and fresh greens are always understated and elegant)
+• Add seasonal coffee table decor (candles and fresh florals are always understated and elegant)

 • Hang fresh mini wreaths in the windows